 Can you go inside Fes Royal Palace?

 No, unfortunately, the palace is strictly closed off for visitors at this time.
-Even when the Royal Family are not in residence.
+Even when the Royal Family is not in residence.

 However, many people make a quick stop outside the palace to see the fabulous Fez royal palace doors in Place des Alaouites.

 Even if you’re not on a guided tour, I’d still recommend making a stop at Palais Royal on your Fez itinerary as no visit would be complete without it.